-- take at least one doctoral dissertation credit after completing required course work and prior to passing the specialty comprehensive exam.
+- Enroll in elective seminars for a minimum of five credit hours a semester for full-time status in the program. - Take at least one doctoral dissertation credit after completing required course work and prior to passing the specialty comprehensive exam.
 Students must keep in mind that registering for one dissertation hour will make them full-time only in an academic sense.
 The TIAA-CREF regulations require students to register for at least 3 hours to receive a waiver from the student retirement plan.
 If a student holding a University appointment registers for only ONE dissertation hour, the University deducts a mandatory student retirement deduction from their payroll.
-In addition, under some circumstances, students may take dissertation credits before completing the specialty exam, but the Graduate Committee strongly encourages students to complete the exam first. - take a minimum of five dissertation hours after passing the comprehensive exam.
+In addition, under some circumstances, students may take dissertation credits before completing the specialty exam, but the Graduate Committee strongly encourages students to complete the exam first.